syntro-opensource/silverstripe-elemental-bootstrap-gallerysection/README.md

 ## Documentation

-This Section only provides a base skeleton and without customization only renders thumbnail images.
+This Section only provides a base skeleton and without customization only renders thumbnail images in a masonry style layout using [`card-columns`](https://getbootstrap.com/docs/4.5/components/card/#card-columns).
 If you want to have a masonry layout, a lightbox, or a gallery, you will have to implement these by yourself and include necessary scripts and styles in your frontend theme.